CosmologicalEmulators/Effort.jl/docs/src/example.md

 - obtain a multipole power spectrum, using a trained emulator
 - apply the Alcock-Paczyński effect
-- compute stochastic term contibution
+- compute stochastic term contribution

 ## Basic usage